 People who value growth and personal development understand the importance of taking time to reflect throughout the year.
-The end of a year is a special time for reflection.
+The end of a year, and beginning of a new year, are special times for reflection.
 There is excitement about the coming year and a feeling of going in with a “clean slate”.
 It’s the perfect time to reflect on the past to arm you with the lessons that will help you start strong and excel in the coming year.

 Take time to celebrate your successes and find the lessons in your failures.
 Remember, failures aren’t bad things.
 Failure is always a possibility when you venture out of your comfort zone and take risks.
 Some people may even look back and conclude that limited failures indicate that they didn’t take enough risks.